Teacher (Education) Letter of Intent

 How to Write

-Introduction.
-The drafting party should introduce themselves to the selection committee, describe what program they are applying for, and what semester they wish to attend.
+The candidate should introduce themselves to the selection committee, describe what program they are applying for, and what semester they wish to attend.

-Background.
-Completed studies, work experience, volunteering, or any other accomplishments related to their educational background should be included in the letter.
-This is an opportunity for the candidate to talk themselves up to the reader.
+Completed studies, work experience, volunteering, and any other accomplishments related to their educational background should be included.

-Goals and Intentions.
 Career and educational aspirations are an important part of the letter.
 The individual may wish to explain how the program will help them on their journey to becoming a teacher, what they hope to get out of it, and what they could give back.
-The candidate could also explain what grades they wish to teach and why.

 Sample